Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Road & Weather Hotline (recording)

+- What's the weather like up there?
 Check the Hurricane Ridge webcam and weather forecast.

 Although the Elwha/Olympic Hot Springs Road is closed to vehicles at the Madison Falls parking area due to a road washout, the road is open to pedestrians, stock, bicyclists, and pets on leash.
 A toilet is open at the Madison Falls Trailhead, but no further facilities are available beyond the gate.
 Please pack out all trash.